PANKAJ7577/Gradient-Descent-Understanding/readme.md

       * step size is smaller than the tolerance.

-## How cost function converges to minima
+## How cost function converges to minima.

 Cost function value converging to minimum value as the number of iterations increasing.
 ![2) gd algo](https://user-images.githubusercontent.com/37456341/158860140-67475a8d-fe71-44aa-a2be-c7bb082e20ab.gif)

+## Tends towards best fit line

-#### As the cost function value converge to minima the line(initialize with random m and b values) tends to best fit to line.
+As the cost function value converge to minima the line(initialize with random m and b values) tends to best fit to line.
 ![1) best fit line](https://user-images.githubusercontent.com/37456341/158859589-be43fcb1-e0cf-4051-a108-42e0b49256e4.gif)